1 min read

 The Hey Compono app helps you bridge this gap by mapping your natural preferences against actual career paths.
 Instead of guessing if you'll like a job, you can see how your brain naturally responds to the tasks that job requires.
 It’s about moving from 'I think I can do this' to 'I know I will thrive here'.
 This personality-adaptive approach ensures that your career growth is sustainable and emotionally authentic.

 If you find yourself in a workplace that values 'moving fast and breaking things' but you are naturally an Auditor who values thoroughness and accuracy, the friction will be constant.
-You’ll feel like you’re failing, when in reality, you’re just in the wrong ecosystem.
+You’ll feel like you’re failing, when in reality, you’re just in the wrong environment.
 Your best fit career is one where your natural pace and your company's expectations are in sync.
-This is why we emphasise that there is no 'best' personality – only the best fit for the situation.
+This is why we emphasise that there is no 'best' personality, only the best fit for the situation.

 Start by looking at your current role through the lens of your work personality.
 What are the 20% of tasks that give you 80% of your energy?
 If you are a Pioneer who loves 'doing it differently', but your job is 90% routine, look for roles that prioritise innovation and creative expression.
 Use the work personality summary page to see which other types you collaborate best with and which roles naturally fit your dominant traits.